lslguru/easy-gacha/README.markdown

 ## What happens if someone pays too little? ##

 Easy Gacha will refund the whole amount given and remind them of the price.

+## What if there aren't enough items for the amount someone paid? ##

+Easy Gacha will refund the excess.

 ## Why aren't the permissions more open? ##